The COVID-19 Pandemic and Rural America

 Higher COVID-19 case rates have been observed in some subpopulations, such as people confined to prisons and nursing homes, students at some colleges and universities, and in some minority populations, including African Americans, Hispanics, and some American Indian populations, such as members of the Navajo Nation in the Southwest.

 Higher COVID-19 prevalence is also associated with some industries.
 The Economic Research Service (ERS) classifies counties by economic type, based primarily on the dependence of employment and income on specific types of industries.
 Among nonmetro counties, the highest COVID-19 case rates are found in farming-dependent and manufacturing-dependent counties.
 The high prevalence of COVID-19 in manufacturing-dependent counties is due partly to higher COVID-19 case rates in meatpacking-dependent counties (those in which 20 percent or more of employment is in the meatpacking industry), almost all of which are manufacturing-dependent counties.
-Nonmetro recreation counties have the lowest COVID-19 case rates.
+Nonmetro and metro recreation counties have the lowest COVID-19 case rates.

 After the beginning of the pandemic, U.S. unemployment surged to levels not seen since the Great Depression in the 1930s.
 In March, the unemployment rate began to rise.
 Monthly unemployment estimates reported by the Bureau of Labor Statistics (BLS) refer to the week that includes the 12th day of each calendar month.
 By the week including April 12, U.S. unemployment peaked at a seasonally adjusted rate of 14.7 percent.
 This surge resulted from government restrictions on non-essential economic activity, social distancing requirements, temporary closures of some facilities due to infection concerns, effects of illness on availability of some essential workers, and voluntary decisions by consumers to limit travel and other activities.